How Many Data Protection Principles Are Actually There?August 26, 2019 |GDPR

 Data collection is only for explicit, legitimate, and specified purposes.
 Consequently, it should not be further processed in any way or manner that is incompatible with those originally stated purposes.
 On the other hand, further processing for the purposes of archiving on behalf of the public interest, as well as historical or scientific research purposes, and also statistical purposes, aren’t considered incompatible with those initial purposes.

 Data processing should be relevant, limited to what is necessary, and adequate in relation to the processing purposes.

 Personal data collection should be accurate.
-Moreover, the data updation is very important.
+Moreover, data updation is very important.
 All reasonable steps are to ensure that all inaccurate personal data, regarding their processing purposes, are immediately rectified.

 On one hand, personal data must retain in a personally identifiable form for as little time as possible.
 On the other hand, you can store personal data for longer periods only if the process is taking place for archiving purposes for the public interest, historical or scientific research purposes or other statistical purposes that are subject to implementing the appropriate organisational and technical measures as per GDPR requirement to safeguard the freedoms and rights of individuals.

-In conclusion, data processing must go in such a way that ensures proper personal data security.
+In conclusion, data processing must go in such a way that it ensures proper personal data security.
 Besides, that includes the protection against unlawful or unauthorised processing and against accidental damage, loss, or destruction.